launchandlearn/launchandlearn.github.io/README.md

 <span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( https://launchandlearn.github.io/index.html "View file as a web page." ) </span>

 <div><input type=button onclick="window.location.href='https://github.com/launchandlearn/launchandlearn.github.io'";
-value='You are now in a GitHub web page view - Click this button to view this read me file as source code' ></div>
+value='You are now in a GitHub web page view - Click this button to view this read me file as source code' class="btn btn-primary" title="Download versions available for you to remix" ></div>

 # [_Launch and Learn_ Read Me]( #README.md )